• Skip to primary navigation

 Speaking of software, let’s take a few minutes in this Dashlane review to show the app working on both my desktop and mobile device.

-If you’re this far in the review of Dashlane, you’ve probably already seen a number of screenshots of the Dashlane software.
+If you’re this far in the review of Dashlane, you’ve probably already seen a number of screenshots o Dashlane.

 In the above screenshot, you’ll see that Dashlane is a vault that stores more than just passwords.
 In the vault, you can keep:

-The Identity Dashboard is a feature not unlike Watchtower with the 1Password manager app.
+The Password Health section is a feature not unlike Watchtower with the 1Password manager app.
 It’s a place where you’ll find the Dark Web monitoring in addition to a score for my password health.

 Seeing this, it’s easy to understand where I need to work to create a more secure password profile.

-In addition to the desktop app, you’ll also want to install a browser extension for your preferred internet browser (I recommend Firefox for those who want to stay secure).
-Working together, Dashlane is a powerful desktop tool.
+In addition to the web app, you really need to install a browser extension for your preferred internet browser (I recommend Firefox for those who want to stay secure).
+The web app alone is pretty useless.

 Dashlane Mobile Apps for Phones & Tablets